Rupt/c-arithmetic-right-shift/README.md

 ___
 ¹ "The result of `E1 >> E2` is `E1` right-shifted `E2` bit positions. ...
 If `E1` has a signed type and a negative value, the resulting value is implementation-defined."
 ISO/IEC 9899:TC2 6.5.7, p84-85

-² Making this code normally useless.
-Perhaps it can claim to be mostly harmless.
+² Making this code mostly useless, but hopefully also mostly harmless.